BP steps up spill payments protest with ad campaign

 In a separate development last week, BP sought to use allegations against a member of claims administrator Patrick Juneau’s team to back its case for a full review of the claims process.

-Juneau placed team member Lionel Sutton on administrative leave and filed a report to the New Orleans federal court judge, Carl Barbier, about allegations that Sutton referred claimants to other lawyers in exchange for a cut of subsequent compensation.
+Juneau placed team member Lionel Sutton on administrative leave and filed a report to the New Orleans court judge Carl Barbier about allegations that Sutton had referred claimants to other lawyers in exchange for a cut of subsequent compensation.

-Juneau later issued a statement announcing that Sutton had resigned and that the allegations would be investigated internally.
+Juneau later issued a statement anouncing that Sutton had resigned and that the allegations would be investigated internally.

-BP described the affair as “troubling” and repeated its request for “a comprehensive and public audit of the settlement program by a reputable national accounting firm”.
+BP described the affair as “troubling” and repeated its request for “a comprehensive and public audit of the settlement programme by a reputable national accounting firm”.

 Much of BP’s argument hinges on an interpretation of accountancy terms that the company says is too loose.
 One of the key triggers for a so-called business economic loss claim is the ability to show a lower revenue, higher expense, or both, during and/or after the oil spill, compared with other periods.